 Converting videos to HLS and MPEG-DASH with Rust

-Adaptive streaming is essential for delivering high-quality video content across various devices and network conditions.
-In this DevTip, we'll explore how to convert videos to HLS (HTTP Live Streaming) and MPEG-DASH (Dynamic Adaptive Streaming over HTTP) formats using Rust and FFmpeg.
+Adaptive streaming is crucial for delivering high-quality video content to various devices under different network conditions.
+This DevTip demonstrates how to convert videos to HLS (HTTP Live Streaming) and MPEG-DASH (Dynamic Adaptive Streaming over HTTP) formats using Rust and FFmpeg.

 Introduction to HLS and MPEG-DASH